Apartment List Blog

 6. Penn Quarter - Chinatown

-Penn Quarter and Chinatown are actually two distinct DC neighborhoods.
-They have unclear and overlapping borders.
+Penn Quarter and Chinatown are actually two DC neighborhoods, but they have somewhat unclear and overlapping borders.
 Consequently, people use their names interchangeably.

 This area could arguably be defined as the entertainment hub of DC.
 The neighborhood has undergone significant change in the past few decades.